Hello Emacs Enthusiasts

 https://github.com/emmetio/emmet/blob/master/snippets/html.json

-2. There are snippets all over the internet.
-For this method, use .json files.
+There are other snippets all over the internet, for this method use .json files.

-3. Atom snippets come in .cson, coffee script format, so you can find those on github and convert them to json easily.
+You can still find Atom snippets in .cson coffee script format on github and convert them to json easily.

 {